qmlbook/qt6book/docs/ch06-controls/image-viewer.md

 }
 ```

 Next, we have to create a mobile specific `main.qml`.
 This will be based around the *Material* theme.
-Here, we keep the `Drawer` and the mobile specific toolbar.
+Here, we keep the `Drawer` and the mobile-specific toolbar.
 Again, the only change is how the dialogs are opened.

 ```qml
 import QtQuick